-The Kokoda Track officially starts at Kokoda Village on the northern side of the Owen Stanley Ranges and finishes at Owers Corner on the southern side of the Ranges, approximately 60-kilometres drive from Port Moresby.
-The majority of people along the Track are 7th Day Adventist and their religion and faith is an important part of their daily lives and culture.
+It officially starts at Kokoda Village on the northern side of the Owen Stanley Ranges and finishes at Owers Corner on the southern side of the Ranges, approximately 60-kilometres drive from Port Moresby.
+The majority of people along the Track are Seventh Day Adventists, and their religion and faith is an important part of their daily lives and culture.
 In late November 2014, 3000 people travelled from every corner of the Track and gathered in the Kokoda Track village of Efogi for a festival marking 100 years since they first embraced the faith.

-A tragic incident, involving Australian and New Zealand trekkers reported by some Australian media sources in 2013 was mistakenly linked by some sections of the Australian public to the Kokoda Track.
+A tragic incident, involving Australian and New Zealand trekkers reported by some Australian media sources in 2013 was mistakenly linked to the Kokoda Track.
 The reported incident occurred on a remote, seldom used trail in another province of PNG.
 Back Track does not conduct trekking activities in that province.

 Over 20,000 everyday Australians have completed the Kokoda Track since 2002 without threat or criminal incident.

-There has been a resurgence in interest in the Kokoda Track, mainly due to an awakening and understanding of the significance to all Australians of the Kokoda Campaign fought along this jungle path in WW2.
+There has been a resurgence in interest in the Kokoda Track, mainly due to an awakening and understanding of the significance to all Australians of the Kokoda Campaign fought along this jungle path in World War 2.

 The Kokoda Track Authority has in place a number of fulltime Track Rangers based in three Ranger posts.

 The role of the Rangers is in one way, similar to the role of Rangers in any National Park worldwide.
-They supervise ongoing Track safety and maintenance programs and as well, they supervise the welfare of trekkers, tourists and trek crews working along the Track.
+They supervise ongoing Track safety and maintenance programs.
+They also supervise the welfare of trekkers, tourists and trek crews working along the Track.